vdbrink/vdbrink.github.io/ai/ai-user-input-needed-notification-light.md

 Install Mosquitto so the hook script can publish MQTT messages.

-On macOS:
+On macOS, install it with Homebrew:

 ```bash
 brew install mosquitto
 ```

-After installing it, test if `mosquitto_pub` is available:
+After installing, check that `mosquitto_pub` is available:

 ```bash
 mosquitto_pub --help